-If there is an urgent need for risk assessment or DNA storage, e.g. in case of terminal illness, it would still be helpful to receive a completed FHS, however, if this would cause delay, please fax us a written referral and we will contact the patient by telephone.
-You may wish to use the fax referral form.
+If there is an urgent need for risk assessment or DNA storage, e.g. in case of terminal illness, it is still helpful to receive a completed FHS, however, if this would cause delay, please contact us and we will telephone the patient.

-If you or your patient have any questions about this, please telephone our Family History Co-ordinator, Sandie Brant (01392 405746).
+If you or your patient have any questions about this, please telephone our Family History team on 01392 405746.

 If your concern is about a family history of breast cancer it may be helpful to look at the NICE guidance for familial breast cancer.